Display to header level

 Timing can make or break a conservation deal.
 If a seller has to sell by a certain date or is simply intent on selling quickly, an organization must come up with the necessary financing on the seller’s timeline or let the conservation opportunity pass.
 If the organization does not have sufficient cash at hand and the opportunity is too important to lose, the organization will have to turn to borrowing.

-The seller is a logical first place to go for financing.
-The Pennsylvania Land Trust Association has published two guides, Seller Take Back Financing and Installment Payment Financing, that address this avenue.
-Where the seller is not agreeable to financing the transaction, a bridge loan through a revolving loan fund, set up specifically to assist conservation projects, is the next logical avenue.
+Where the seller is not agreeable to financing the transaction, a bridge loan, made through a revolving loan fund set up specifically to assist conservation projects, is the next logical avenue.
 These revolving funds provide short-term loans at low or no interest for transactions that meet the criteria set by each fund.
-(The book A Field Guide to Conservation Finance explores additional finance strategies.)

-This guide includes profiles of four revolving loan funds that can provide bridge loans for land and easement acquisitions in Pennsylvania.
+Dozens of conservation-focused revolving loan funds exist across the country; most of these funds are focused on a specific region or natural landscape.
+This guide includes profiles of four conservation-focused revolving loan funds that can provide bridge loans for land and easement acquisitions in Pennsylvania.

-Revolving loan funds designed to support conservation projects may offer substantial advantages over commercial lenders: Their interest rates are typically lower.
+Revolving loan funds designed to support conservation projects may offer substantial advantages over commercial lenders:

 As is the case with any borrowing, use of a revolving loan fund requires thorough research and deliberation.
 Revolving loan funds may offer desirable terms but still require a careful review of the process and obligations by the borrower.
 Collateral, loan term, allowable expenses, documentation of conservation values, evaluation of risk and fundraising strategy are among the many issues that the borrower may have to address.